Libera-Chat/libera-chat.github.io/annual-reports/2022/a2-activity-report-pac.md

 Thanks to the great work of everyone, we are now just a dozen below having 1000 registered projects and communities!
 Backlog grew a bit, with currently around 70 request that still need to be looked into.
-This slowdown was adressed in our last meeting and we are looking for ways to get people who are motivated and have the needed time at hand to handle the remaining tickets.
+This slowdown was addressed in our last meeting and we are looking for ways to get people who are motivated and have the needed time at hand to handle the remaining tickets.